Public Roman Latrines (Toilets) in Ephesus

 Scholastica Baths in Ephesus

-Latrine in Ephesus which was built in the first century A.D. was a part of the Scholastica Baths complex.
+Latrine in Ephesus, built in the first century A.D., was part of the Scholastica Baths complex.
 During the Roman period, the population of Ephesus was about 250000.
 So latrines were ideal for Roman people as not everyone had a toilet at home.
-There was a fountain in the middle of the latrina in Ephesus and the top of the latrine was covered with a wooden roof.
+There was a fountain in the middle of the latrine in Ephesus and the top of the latrine was covered with a wooden roof.
 It also had a capacity of 48 people.

 Enjoy the Video